 Hepatitis Test Before Hair Transplant

-Having a hepatitis test before a hair transplant is crucial because the procedure is surgical and patient safety is the top priority.
-At Turkey Hair Center, blood tests are performed to protect both patients and medical staff.
-Detecting hepatitis before surgery allows specialists to take necessary precautions and minimize potential risks, ensuring a safer procedure.
+Having a hepatitis test before a hair transplant is essential because the procedure is surgical and patient safety comes first.
+At Turkey Hair Center, routine blood tests help protect both patients and medical staff by identifying any potential risks in advance and allowing proper precautions to be taken.

 What is Hepatitis?